 Q. What do you understand to be your legal responsibility as a registered manager?

-You will need to demonstrate that you understand your legal obligations to comply with the regulations as set out in the essential standards.
-Be clear about what was said in your application about your current compliance status and be ready to discuss any action plans with the interviewer
+You will need to demonstrate that you understand your legal obligations to comply with the regulations as set out in the Standards.
+Be clear about what was said in your application about your current compliance status and be ready to discuss any action plans with the interviewer.

 Information and Involvement